-- The Clayton Early Learning CFO meets the appropriate qualifications of the fiscal officer. - The Chair and members of the FIRE (Finance, Investment and Real Estate) committee have expertise and backgrounds in fiscal and money management. - The fiscal team is constantly monitoring systems and budgets. - FIRE committee is extremely involved in financial management and decisions. - The budget is reviewed and approved through the FIRE committee, Board of Trustees, and Policy Council.
+- Clayton Early Learning CFO, meets the appropriate qualifications of the fiscal officer. - The Chair of the FIRE committee and members have expertise and a strong background in fiscal and money management. - FIRE Committee (Finance, Investment and Real Estate) is extremely involved in financial management and decisions.

-- The timeline for budget development (January to June) is adequate, with a preliminary budget proposal ready for Board review in March. - Clayton Early Learning has developed fiscally responsible processes that promote best use of federal funds, grants and the endowment. - Collaboration between the fiscal department and the Board ensure that money is allocated appropriately in alignment with program design, goals, and objectives.
+- The review and approval of the budget goes through FIRE committee, Board of trustees, and Policy Council/Committee. - Adequate timeline for budget development- January to June with preliminary budget proposal ready for Board to review in March. - Collaboration between Clayton Early Learning fiscal department and the board ensure that money is allocated appropriately to determine continuous alignment with program design, goals, and objectives.